GeorgeCiachir/Az-204-App-service-webapps/README.md

 ## Configure application settings
 - in the portal they can be changed in the Configuration menu, under **Settings**
-- for dotNet apps, these are environment variables
+-  these are environment variables
 - connection strings can also be configured here (such as connections to the DB).
 Connection strings also act as environment settings
   The reason you might want to use connection strings (especially in non-dotNET languages):
   - is that some Azure database types are backed up along with the app only if you configure a connection string for the database in your App Service app.
 Essentially, the connection string acts as a declaration required by the DB, so it can recognize a certain application
-  - Java apps for example, cannot read environment variables from the "application-settings" and need them to be set as "connection strings", but instead of selecting a particular DB, just select "custom"

 ![img.png](img.png)